 Silvia Téliz

 Silvia was born and raised in Mexico City.
-She obtained a B.A. degree in Communication from Universidad Panamericana, where she later taught the Quantitative Research in Communication undergraduate course.
+She obtained a B.A. degree in Communication from Universidad Panamericana.
 After graduating college in 2018, she collaborated in numerous research consulting projects, mainly on gender and transparency issues.
-She used quantitative methods to evaluate public policy programs for Mexican institutions such as the National Institute for Information Access and the National Judiciary.
+She worked in evaluating public policy programs for Mexican institutions such as the National Institute for Information Access and the National Judiciary.
 In 2021, she became a Fulbright-García Robles grantee.

 Education